ivxvm/tetris-wasm/notes.md

-* WASM feels somewhat higher level than typical assembly languages
+* WebAssembly feels somewhat higher level than typical assembly languages

-* There is a syntactic sugar called "folded form expressions", which makes stack-macnine applications look like normal function applications
+* There is a syntactic sugar called "folded form expressions", which makes stack-machine applications look like normal function applications

 * The best way to see how certain constructs are used is to read the testsuite https://github.com/WebAssembly/testsuite/